fluree/docs.flur.ee/src/content/1.0.0/docs/start/intro.md

 - Ledger Set-up
 - Infrastructure

-To view the documentation examples in different programming languages, you can toggle the language options in the left sidebar on the top right.
+To view the documentation examples in different programming languages, you can toggle the language options in the left sidebar.

 <p class="text-center">
     <img style="width: 600px; height: 116px" src="https://s3.amazonaws.com/fluree-docs/language-options.png" alt="A button toolbar with four options: FlureeQL, GraphQL, curl, and SPARQL">